 Skip to main content

-Rep. Auchincloss Criticizes Citizens United But Won't Cosponsor the Amendment to Overturn It
+Rep. Auchincloss Criticizes Citizens United But Won't Cosponsor Any of the Four Pending Amendments to Overturn It

 In November 2025, Rep. Jake Auchincloss wrote in his Substack newsletter that “when [elections] are [competitive], the Citizens United decision makes them more like auctions than contests.”1 He urged reforms to “boot big money out of campaigns.”1